Halifax College, York: Buildings and services

 Ainsty and Hickleton Courts are managed by UPP Projects Ltd as part of the University Partnership Programme.
 They were built and originally maintained by Jarvis plc.

 College members with families also live in 'Garrowby Way', an area of housing which is part of Halifax College.
 McHugh Lane was its first new-build accommodation.

 The other Courts are managed by the college and the university's Accommodation Office.
 St Lawrence court is the largest court.

 JJ's used to be the Halifax College bar and pizzeria.
 It is believed to have been named after two former College Sports Officers, named John and John, who won a competition to name the new bar.
 JJ's is now a well-equipped and comfortable common room, the largest on campus.

 Mascot

 'FAXY the Lion', the official Halifax mascot introduced in summer 2012, by the HCSA, represents the college at most campus events supporting college sports teams across the university.

 Associated Institutions

 In keeping with the tradition of Oxbridge Colleges being twinned with each other, since 2012 Halifax College has been twinned with Van Mildert College, Durham, Durham University and since 2015 with The County College, Lancaster University.

 Student life

 Student representation

 Halifax College students are represented by the Halifax College Students' Association (HCSA), which represents all students of the college.
 Halifax was the first College at York to have combined graduate and undergraduate student association.

 It was also the first to have a 'President' leading the HCSA (unlike the other colleges at the time who had the position of 'Chair').

+The 2026 HCSA Executive Committee is: